-Fats, sugar and salt are added to processed foods to improve flavour and to act as preservatives.
-If large amounts of processed foods are consumed it means you will be taking in too much sugars, fats and salts which has an adverse effect on the health.
-Such foods can lead to problems like high blood pressure, cardiovascular diseases, ulcers, stomach cancer, obesity and diabetes.
-The FSSAI’s ‘Guidelines for making available wholesome, nutritious, safe and hygienic Food to School Children’ is a step in the right direction because children are becoming habituated to consuming foods high in fats, sugar and salt which is leading to obesity and diabetes even in young children.
+Fats, sugar, and salt are added to processed foods to improve flavor and to act as preservatives.
+If large amounts of processed foods are consumed it means you will be taking in too much sugars, fats, and salts which has an adverse effect on the health.
+Such foods can lead to problems like high blood pressure, cardiovascular diseases, ulcers, stomach cancer, obesity, and diabetes.
+The FSSAI’s ‘Guidelines for making available wholesome, nutritious, safe and hygienic Food to School Children’ is a step in the right direction because children are becoming habituated to consuming foods high in fats, sugar, and salt which is leading to obesity and diabetes even in young children.

 Why processed foods are not good for diabetics

 Fibre, essential fatty acids, vitamins, and minerals are all essential for prevention of Type II diabetes but many processed foods do not contain them.
 When grains are milled, processed or refined the vital nutrients found in the fiber (germ and bran) are removed.
 Since fiber is removed it affects the glycaemic index of the food so the foods digest quickly and this affects the blood sugar levels.
 Besides refined flours, processed foods contain hydrogenated or partially hydrogenated oils which contribute to type II diabetes, as they decrease the response of the cell to insulin.
 Human cells are made of healthy essential fatty acids and when these cells are replaced by fatty cells in hydrogenated vegetable oils the body uses the unhealthy fatty acids to repair and maintain cells.
 Processed foods have an abundance of refined grains, artificially altered fats and oils, and foods and beverages that contain high fructose corn syrup.
 High fructose corn syrup is metabolized by the liver and is stored as fat leading to obesity and diabetes.